bd-R/bdchecks/README.md

 Quick glance at data check result (% of records that passed) (not exported yet):

+    # Nice output to terminal
     bdchecks:::shortSummaryDataCheck(resultDC)
+    # Output as data frame that can be parsed
+    bdchecks:::shortSummaryDataCheck(resultDC, fancy = FALSE)
+    # Output to a file
+    bdchecks:::shortSummaryDataCheck(resultDC, export = TRUE)

 ## Dealing with data checks